 Today’s "collecting" Little Sisters are often known by their "begging van."
 We go daily to the markets and places of business seeking food and commodities to offset operating expenses.
 We also appeal in Catholic parishes as a way to build friendships.
 For those who do know us, visiting the various parishes deepens the friendships we have already forged and gives the faithful an opportunity to share in our mission.

-My name is Sister Christine and I am the collecting Little Sister for Villa Guadalupe.
-If you wish to be a part of our ongoing collections, email me at firstname.lastname@example.org or call (505) 863-6894.
-I’ll be happy to further introduce you to our mission and the many ways you can share in it.
+If you wish to be a part of our ongoing collections, email us at email@example.com or call (505) 863-6894.
+We would be happy to further introduce you to our mission and the many ways you can share in it.

 Thank you for sharing in our mission.
 Feel free to stop by and see what a difference YOUR gift has made!